johnrom/nimble/README.md

 ### `nimble hosts mysite`

-This, quite simply, will add `mysite.local` and `phpmyadmin.mysite.local` to your hosts file, deleting any other instances of these URLs.
+This, quite simply, will add `mysite.local` `phpmyadmin.mysite.local` and `webgrind.mysite.local` to your hosts file, deleting any other instances of these URLs.
 Make sure you run it as an administrator!

 ### `nimble rmhosts mysite`